 Some employers allow you to purchase EE Savings Bonds through payroll deductions.
 These bonds are tax-free, if used for education.

 529 plans are also being offered by more employers through payroll deduction.
 Financial planners consider 529 plans to be one of the best college savings vehicles around.
 The plans allow you to save money, which grows tax-deferred and can be withdrawn tax-free to pay for education expenses.
 The money in the account can be invested in various mutual funds.
-For more on 529 Plans, check out these stories:

 This is a new type of account, and it's not yet popular in all parts of the country.
 Transportation Savings Accounts (TSAs) are offered mainly by employers in large metropolitan areas where commuting can be expensive.
 You can set aside pre-tax dollars in TSAs to use for certain travel expenses.
 Like 401(k)s and FSAs, the amount you set aside will reduce your taxable income.